 Migrating From Older Versions

-Moving to Wing IDE 6 from earlier versions should be easy.
-The first time you start Wing IDE 6, it will automatically convert your preferences from any older version of Wing IDE and place them into your User Settings Directory.
+Moving to Wing 6 from earlier versions should be easy.
+The first time you start Wing 6, it will automatically convert your preferences from any older version of Wing and place them into your User Settings Directory.

-Perpetual licenses for Wing IDE 5 and earlier that are not covered by Support+Upgrades must be upgraded before they can be activated for Wing IDE 6.
+Perpetual licenses for Wing 5 and earlier that are not covered by Support+Upgrades must be upgraded before they can be activated for Wing 6.
 This can be done in the online store.

 Compatibility Changes in Wing 6